top of page

 Figure 1: Urban Heat Index Output in Mumbai, 22nd May 2019.
 Prepared using Sentinel-3 Satellite Imagery

-As you would observe in the map - the maximum UHI - i.e. differential to base temperature - is found to be at 1.59 degrees Celsius which doesn't strike as alarming.
-However, do note that the temperature differential is aggregated at the Ward level (each polygon on the map).
+As you would observe from the map output - the maximum UHI - i.e. maximum differential to base temperature - is found to be 1.59 degrees Celsius which at first may not appear very alarming.
+However, do note that the temperature differential is aggregated at a macro level - Ward level (each polygon on the map).
 The original data output generated was actually computed at a pixel level (1 pixel = 20 metres).
-However, to depict this UHI information at a pixel level on the map would be more visually chaotic than meaningful - hence, I've aggregated the results to reflect the Mean temperature at a Ward level.
-Just for your information, at an individual pixel level, the maximum temperature differential to base was found to be significantly higher - a maximum of 3.0 degrees Celsius.
+At an individual pixel level, the maximum temperature differential to base was found to be significantly higher - a maximum of 3.0 degrees Celsius.
+However, to depict this UHI information on the map output would have been visually chaotic - hence, I chose to aggregate the Temperature results at a Ward level.

-Besides, UHI effect is most prominent during the night hours, whereas I've use Sentinel imagery output generated during afternoon (16:10) during peak summer (May 2019) as Night observation wasn't available for the given time period.
-Why is UHI prominent at night?
-Because the non-urban areas cool down much quicker than the urban areas during the night leading to a large temperature differential reading.
-As a result, my output is only a conservative estimate of the real UHI.
-It is not difficult to imagine that the maximum real UHI for Mumbai can be as high as 7 -10 degrees Celsius.
-To help you understand better, imagine that the afternoon temperature is 35 degrees and you expect the night temperature to fall to a pleasant 25 degrees due to cooling-effect, but in reality the temperature only falls to 32 degrees in your urban area due to UHI - the surrounding non-urban areas are actually experiencing the natural 25 degrees temperature at the same point in time!
+Because the non-Urban areas cool down much quickly than the Urban areas during the night i.e heat retention in Urban areas is more, leading to a large Temperature Differential and thus a higher UHI.
+As a result, my output is, in a way, only a conservative estimate of the real UHI.
+In fact, I may not be wrong in imagining that the maximum UHI for Mumbai can be as high as 7 -10 degrees Celsius during the night hours.
+To help you understand better, imagine that the afternoon temperature in your Urban area of residence is 35 degrees and you expect the Night Temperature to fall to a pleasant 25 degrees due to Cooling, but in reality the Temperature only falls to 32 degrees due to UHI effect - the surrounding non-Urban areas could actually be experiencing the natural 25 degrees temperature that you are craving for at the same point in time!

-The output also makes sense to me from a location point-of-view as well.
-Large swathes of the main city area i.e. South Mumbai - from Colaba / Churchgate to Parel / Sion have the darkest shade of UHI i.e. maximum temperature differential.
-As one goes north, dense settlements such as Vile Parle and Andheri also have high UHI.
-In contrast, the region to the east of Eastern Express Highway as well as what comprises Sanjay Gandhi National Park near Borivali and adjacent areas have less UHI i.e. lower temperature differential, when compared to the non-urban base, due to comparatively limited urban infrastructure in these areas.
+The final output for Mumbai also makes sense to me intuitively.
+Large swathes of the main city area i.e. from Colaba to Sion i.e. South Mumbai have the darkest shade of UHI i.e. maximum Temperature Differential from the non-Urban surroundings.
+As one goes further north in the city, dense Suburban settlements such as Vile Parle and Andheri also have a high UHI which is understandable.
+In contrast, the region to the east of Eastern Express Highway as well as what comprises Sanjay Gandhi National Park near Borivali and its adjacent areas have less UHI i.e. lower Temperature Differential compared to the non-Urban surroundings (whose temperature we incorporate as the baseline) due to the presence of comparatively limited Urban infrastructure in these within-Mumbai city zones.

-Because the data is aggregated at a Ward level - there are some visual anomalies as well, which should be taken into consideration.
-For example, you'd have observed that central suburbs such as Powai, Vikhroli & Bhandup have less UHI when compared to other similarly dense settlements.
-This is because the mean UHI could have been balanced out by the presence of large non-urban features within the Ward - for example, by water bodies (Powai Lake) & due to green areas (Aarey Colony).
+Because the temperature data is aggregated at a Ward level - there are some visual anomalies as well, which should be taken into consideration.
+For example, you'd have observed that the Central Suburbs such as Powai, Vikhroli, Bhandup & Goregaon have less UHI when compared to other similarly dense settlements across Mumbai.
+This is because the mean UHI is being balanced out by the presence of large non-dense features within the Ward - due to Water Bodies (eg. Powai Lake in Powai) as well as due to Green Zones (eg. Aarey Colony in Goregaon).

-What else can you infer from the output?
-Can you think of more ways in which UHI readings could be useful?
+What else can you infer from the final UHI output?
+Can you think of more ways in which UHI data could be useful?
+Let me know.

 ABOUT US